Fortresarc/KingsRaid/Readme_Settings.txt

 These are all the available actions you can sequence into this data field 'DoAllDailiesSequence' (e.g. "20": "",        // This means at Step 20, there is no action)

 'LaunchKingsRaidAndGoToMainScreen'            // Put King's Raid icon exactly in the middle 'ClaimMailbox'                                // Claims all mails 'ExchangeAmity'                               // Exchange amity and do roulette 'ClearInventory'                              // "GrindOrSellInventory": "g" means grind 'Stockade'                                    //
 'HerosInn'                                    //
 'UpperDungeon'                                // Do all upper dungeons up till the highest cleared level, we can select 2 teams for easy/ hard contents
 'Arena'                                       //
 'WorldBoss'                                   //
 'Claim_1stEXPNGold'                           //
 'AncientRoyalVault'                           //
-'Conquest'									// Do all conquests up till the highest cleared level, we can select 2 teams for easy/ hard contents 'Claim_2ndEXPNGoldWStamina'					// 'DoStory_UptoInventoryManagement'			//
+'Conquest'                                    // Do all conquests up till the highest cleared level, we can select 2 teams for easy/ hard contents
+'Claim_2ndEXPNGoldWStamina'                   //
+'DoStory_UptoInventoryManagement'             //
 'DoDragonRaid'                                //
 'Claim_3rdEXP_3rdGold'                        //
 'ClaimDailyMission'                           //
 'Claim_4thEXP_4thdGold'                       //
-'DoSpecialEvent'							// Do Special event on Central Orvel
+'DoSpecialEvent'                              // Do Special event on Central Orvel 'KillKingsRaid'                               // Kill king's raid app in Nox 'Wait_secs'                                   // Do nothing and wait for 'WaitDuration_secs' secs